Keinta15/Magisk-iOS-Emoji/README.md

 > [!TIP]
 > Contributions are welcome!
 If you'd like to help improve this module, feel free to submit a pull request.
 Check out the [Contributing](#contributing) section for more details.

+---

+#### ⚠️ Note
+I'm currently working on updating the .ttf file with new emojis—I just need to further test the Unicode.
+Bear with me while I do this in my spare time.

 ## Installation
 1. Download the latest release from the [Releases page](https://github.com/Keinta15/Magisk-iOS-Emoji/releases/latest).
 2. Open the Magisk app.